 Don’t you wish getting your driver’s license was as simple as it sounds?
 Us too.
 However, the steps you need to take in order to obtain a Colorado driver’s license as a first-time driver can get a little complicated.
+Before that, you should know who can be in the car with a permit driver.
 We’re here to break it down for you with all of necessary facts.

 Getting Started: Obtaining Your Driver’s Education Permit